 After this a smaller group of us wandered north to Asakusa, my favorite tourist-y spot in Taitō and conveniently close to our Ueno hotel.
 We visited the apartment where I lived for some time too, nobody was as touched by this small neighborhood as I was.

-We ended that day in Akihabara again, of course, albeit with a larger group of people than just me and Bakesta.
+We ended that day in Akihabara again, of course, albeit with a larger group of people than just Bakesta and myself.
+Things wind down early that night as it's a Sunday night and by the time we are ready to go only a few shops are open still.

-I spend most of the next day buying dōjin at various book shops.
-Rāmen at a novel crowded joint in Ueno for dinner.
+I spend most of the next day buying dōjin at various book shops in Akihabara.
+Rāmen at a novel, cheap and crowded joint in Ueno called 花田 “Hanada” for dinner.

 That night a small group of us ventured all the way out to Shinjuku because I saw a flyer for a DJ associated with Denonbu/電音部 playing at a new Namco arcade there.
 The fact Namco brands its own arcades now is quite novel after SEGA dumped their arcade locations on GiGo.
 Anyhow there were no interesting cabinets at this arcade at all, you could hardly call it an arcade, but the music and atmosphere was otherworldly.